• Skip to main content

 Most airlines oversell tickets to make up for all the no-shows.
 What happens when an airline sells too many tickets and all those passengers show up?

-Standby Rules for Missed Flights
+Standby Rules for a Missed Flight

 Missed Flight Due to Delay